enino84/enino84.github.io/software/TEDA.md

 from analysis.analysis_enkf_modified_cholesky import AnalysisEnKFModifiedCholesky
 ```

-Select a model to perform the simulations
+Select a model to perform the simulations:

 ```python
 model = Lorenz96()